Aftab48/CU-PG-Men-s-Students-Hall/TERMS_AND_CONDITIONS.md

 The Service Provider may periodically update their Terms and Conditions.
 Therefore, you are advised to review this page regularly for any changes.
 The Service Provider will notify you of any changes by posting the new Terms and Conditions on this page.

 These terms and conditions are effective as of 2025-10-31

+**Last Updated**: January 2025 - Updated to include information about our privacy-first permission model.

 **Contact Us**